 With modern technology, wearable devices, and a phone in every pocket, it should be a no-brainer that restaurant marketing tactics should evolve as well.
 The days of generic direct mail campaigns to the masses are gone.
 These types of marketing campaigns were very difficult to track, and would often result in wasted money.

 Messenger marketing for restaurants is a great new way to engage with your audience, track their behavior and purchases, and bring in predictable revenue on a monthly basis.
 Using applications like ManyChat or MobileMonkey you can set up these campaigns for your own restaurant.
-They can be fairly complicated, however, so it may be worth working with a restaurant marketing consultant to get help.
+They can be fairly complicated, however, so it may be worth working with a restaurant marketing agency to get help.

 Even a simple Messenger Marketing campaign generated over $16,000 in revenue for a restaurant over the course of 4 months.